PrashantMangukiya/SwiftCoreImageFilter/README.md

+## Note: Source code not in working state yet.
+Please check back soon for more commit.

 # Swift Core Image Filter
-Swift 2 based sample shows ``Core Image Filter`` usage within iOS 9 application.
+Sample application shows how to use ``Core Image Filter`` within Swift 2, Xcode 7, iOS 9 application.

 ## Overview
 This example shows how to use ``CIImage`` and ``CIFilter`` (i.e. Core Image Filter) within iOS 9 application (Swift 2).
-It includes funtionality as Selecting image from gallery, or Capture from device camera, Apply filter to that image, Save updated image to phone gallery.
-Please note this example does not cover all ``Core Image filter`` but shows basic usage i.e. how to apply photo effect to image using some filters.
+It includes funtionality like, Selecting image from Gallery, or Capture from device Camera, Apply filter to that image, Save updated image to phone Gallery.
+Please note, this example does not cover all ``Core Image filter`` but shows basic usage i.e. how to apply photo effect to image using filters.
 You can use this code as a base and expand it's functionality.
 It is free for personal or commercial use.

 **It consist functionality below:**
-+ Selecting image from Gallery.
++ Select image from Gallery.
 + or Capture from device Camera.
 + Apply various filter to image.
 + e.g. CIPhotoEffectChrome, CIPhotoEffectMono etc.
-+ Save updated image to gallery.
++ Save updated image to Gallery.

 ## Platform
 + Swift 2